chebfun/chebsite/about/people.md

     <div class="col-xs-6 col-sm-3">
     <img class="thumbnail profile" src="images/mj.jpeg" />
     <h3>Mohsin Javed</h3>
-    Mohsin Javed, an MSc and DPhil student at Oxford from 2011, introduced the <code>dirac</code> command for working with delta functions.
+    Mohsin Javed, an MSc and DPhil student at Oxford from 2011, wrote the
+    <code>dirac</code> code for working with delta functions.
     He introduced <code>trigremez</code> and other contributions for polynomial, rational, and trigonometric approximation.
     </div>